-65 See discussion in Gottfried, Gender Work and Economy, supra, pp. 100 ff.
+See discussion in Gottfried, Gender Work and Economy, supra, pp. 100 ff.

-precarious contingent work.
-Given the unequal relations of social reproduction, and the constraints women face as a result of their domestic and child care responsibilities, precarious employment with unequal pay is not a free choice but yet another manifestation of the systemically discriminatory gender penalty.

-- 134. Furthermore, as is addressed further in Part VI, some more affluent women seek to address the lack of public care services through contracting for household and care services in their private homes or elsewhere.
-Increasing numbers of racialized women with precarious temporary migration status are being recruited to Ontario to perform that care work or in private businesses, often in extremely precarious conditions.66 - 135.
+- 133. Women remain primarily responsible for unpaid housework and caring for children, the elderly, persons with disabilities, and family members who are ill.
+This creates significant stress in reconciling their unpaid and paid work responsibilities.
+As is addressed further in Part VI, the lack of affordable care services restricts women's ability to access paid labour, to access full employment, and to retain the employment they do have.
+It traps women in precarious contingent work.
+Given the unequal relations of social reproduction, and the constraints women face as a result of their domestic and child care responsibilities, precarious employment with unequal pay is not a free choice but yet another manifestation of the systemically discriminatory gender penalty. - 134.
+Furthermore, as is addressed further in Part VI, some more affluent women seek to address the lack of public care services through contracting for household and care services in their private homes or elsewhere.
+Increasing numbers of racialized women with precarious temporary migration status are being recruited to Ontario to perform that care work or in private businesses in extremely precarious conditions.
+66 - 135.
 Ultimately, all of these broad patterns within the Ontario labour market which are hallmarks of the 21st century economy are consciously chosen policy directions that fundamentally impede progress towards closing the gender pay gap.
 Without acknowledging and addressing these trends, it will not be possible to effectively advance towards compliance with the legal obligations to secure gender equity in the labour market.